-REG.F33A POSTGRADUATE DIPLOMA IN Study Code 06260 TAX STRATEGY AND MANAGEMENT or
+REG.F33A POSTGRADUATE DIPLOMA IN TAX STRATEGY AND MANAGEMENT Degree code 6260

 South African Tax Legislation has undergone fundamental changes over the past decade.
 This qualification will bring all parties involved in the field of taxation up to date with the latest developments.
 Tax consultants will be empowered to optimally position themselves and their clients from a strategic tax perspective - now, and in the future.